 I am grateful to many people, organizations and institutions for their help during my researches which culminated in this publication.
 My profound appreciation goes to the libraries, archives, and research centers of the following institutions: University of Zurich, Swiss Federal Institute of Technology Zurich, University of Applied Sciences Winterthur, University of Basel, University of Geneva, École Polytechnique Lausanne, École Polytechnique Palaiseau, École Normale Supérieure Lyon, Pierre & Marie Curie University Paris, University of Milan, Sapienza University Rome, University of Pisa, University of Bologna, Humboldt University Berlin, Goethe University Frankfurt, Georg August University Goettigen, University of Vienna, Charles University Prague, University of Salamanca, University of Oxford, University of Cambridge, University of Southern Queensland, National University of Singapore, South China University of Technology Guangzhou, Chinese University of Hong Kong, Indian Institute of Technology Bombay, University of Mumbai, University of Tokyo, Osaka University, University of Nigeria Nsukka, University of São Paulo, Massachusetts Institute of Technology, University of California Los Angeles, and a host of others.
 Kindly accept my succinct but heartfelt gratitude in lieu of the several pages which I know would be required to list and thank you all.

 In the few instances where capable and promising individuals were systematically hindered: through sabotage, persecution, discrimination, etc., the circumstances of such hindrances were taken into account during my evaluations.
 Examples of those affected are: Hypatia of Alexandria, Marie Curie, Emmy Noether, Lise Meitner, Galileo Galilei, George Washington Carver, Georg Cantor, Jesse Ernest Wilkins Jr., and James Joseph Sylvester.
 I compensated by prioritizing their unhindered talents, such as ingenuity, perseverance and resourcefulness, over other ranking criteria.

 Although I did my best in ranking those scientists (and mathematicians) as they deserved, I admit that it is practically impossible to obtain complete information on their respective lives and works.
 Therefore, you must condone any shortcoming therein.
 It is always difficult to comparatively rank people or things; and, I do not claim perfection of any sort.
-Notwithstanding, I conducted my researches based on the available facts; neither hypes nor myths were allowed any role.
+Notwithstanding, all my researches were based on the available facts; neither hypes nor myths were allowed any role.

 ABOUT THE AUTHOR